OpenDriveLab/Birds-eye-view-Perception/README.md

 ## <div id='overview'>Overview of BEV Perception</div>

 ![](figs/general_overview.jpg)
 The general picture of BEV perception at a glance, where consists of three sub-parts based on the input modality.
 BEV perception is a general task built on top of a series of fundamental tasks.
 For better completeness of the whole perception algorithms in autonomous driving, we list other topics as well.
+More detail can be found in the [survey paper](https://arxiv.org/abs/2209.05324).

 ### <div id='papers'>Awesome Papers</div>